Ooma pricing, features, and limitations: Everything to know in 2026

 Plus, our shared phone numbers let you work together as a team.
 Everyone can see who has responded to incoming calls and texts, which helps you maintain visibility and keep all your ducks in a row.

-6. Work smarter with AI-powered tools
+6. Work faster and smarter with AI-powered tools

 Pros and cons of Ooma Business pricing plans